 Sedgemoor District Council as a pro-business authority is able to offer the Primary Authority Scheme to businesses within the local area and regionally.
 Links have also been forged with Devon & Somerset County Council's Trading Standards Department to be able to offer a greater range of services under the scheme.

-The Council's Environmental Health team are currently appointed as the 'Primary Authority' for food safety and hygiene for :
+The Council's Environmental Health Team are currently appointed as the 'Primary Authority' for:

-Somerset Larder - sites in Sedgemoor and West Somerset.
+- Somerset Larder Limited - sites in Sedgemoor and West Somerset.

 Once legally nominated by BRDO, partnerships are automatically recognised by all local regulators.
 A central register of the partnerships provides an authoritative reference source for businesses and councils.